 WaveGuide Mode Visualizer

 What? was the only thing that came out of my mouth when things inside my head kicked in.
-I realised how infuriating I was when he was teaching about Waveguides in Electrodynamics-II.
-I didn’t get why we are doing that in the first place as we were not square with the concept of radiation; second, a lot of approximations made me feel bad-I hate approximations as much as I love to use it.
+I realised how infuriating it was when he was teaching about Waveguides in Electrodynamics-II.
+I didn’t get why we are doing that in the first place -first, I didn’t understand the concept of radiation; second, a lot of approximations made it awful-I hate approximations and would like to avoid them as much as possible.
 He then broke the awkward silence and said I should try to visualize the electric and magnetic fields travelling in the waveguide.

-I said that sounds no cool, give me something more difficult.
+I said that doesn’t sound cool (in retrospect, I realise that wasn’t the way to do things), give me something more difficult.
 He replied, “You will know this is difficult enough to accomplish once you get started; once you are done with this, we can move to more complicated ones”.
 Little did I know he was right, studying physics from an engineering school has taught me a wide variety of things; and that came to my rescue.

 I had no idea where to start, which tools should I use or learn to use etc. This is where the rudimentary engineering skills dive in.
 I researched the plotting libraries and frameworks, the load this program might take to run on a PC, programming language of choice etc. That was a lot of shopping for such simple visualization work!
 Being a scientist is not this overwhelming as being an engineer!!
 We have a lot of limits set by nature, experiments and previous successful and unsuccessful theories.
 Most of the choices are made for us, we just have to move further with them, and that is the reason I believe I went down the theoretical physics rabbit hole.
 Engineering is another name for shopping for your next recipe.
 It goes like this, a gourmet recipe or blend-all-what-you-got, stir-fry or bake, simple dish or complex infusions etc. You have a tiresome job of choosing before getting started.